If you landed on this page from a search engine, you can start at the beginning of this article by choosing Part I in the Table of Contents.

-3) Click “Input Sources”.
+3) Select the “Input Sources” tab.
 At this point, you will see only the standard English keyboard.
 Click the “+” sign.

-Parenthetically, the “2-Set Korean” button in the left panel leads to 3 deeper controls within the Korean option (“Input Format”, “Delete By”, etc.).
-You don't need to be concerned with them.
+Parenthetically, by having the “2-Set Korean” button in the left panel, you have access to 3 deeper controls within the Korean option (“Input Format”, “Delete By”, etc.).
+They are not shown here, however, as most of the readers of this article would have no need for them.

 How to Use the Korean Keyboard

-With the Korean keyboard option implemented, you will see a tiny new icon in the top right corner of your desktop.
-The U.S. flag icon indicates that your keyboard is now in the English mode.
+When the Korean keyboard option is implemented, you will see a language icon in the top right corner of your desktop.
+The U.S. flag icon indicates that your keyboard at the moment happens to be in the English mode.

 By clicking the icon, you can choose between two keyboards: English (U.S. flag icon) and Korean ().